Top 10 Best Places to Retire in South Carolina in 2022

 10 – Columbia, South Carolina

-The state capital is the second largest city in the state behind Charleston and is home to the University of South Carolina.
-With various parks, sporting venues and cultural events, Columbia earns a spot in the top 10.
+The state capital is the second largest city behind Charleston and is home to the University of South Carolina.
+With various parks, sporting venues and cultural events, Columbia earns a well-deserved spot in the top 10.

 Columbia has a small-town feel with big-city activities, according to the locals.
 It’s also the perfect destination for “foodies.”
 Columbia has become a culinary staple over the years, with world-class restaurants such as Terra, Cola’s and Saluda’s.

 9 – Aiken, South Carolina